biomedepi/seizure_detection_challenge/pages/regulations.md

 permalink: /regulations/
 ---

-**Coming soon:**
-- Submission guidelines.

 &nbsp;
 ### **<span style="color:#2B547E">Rules</span>**
 \
 Participants are subject to the following rules:

 - Participants must register via the [registration form]({{ '/registration/' | relative_url }}).
-After the registration, the participants will receive instructions and will be granted access to the dataset and code when released and instructions on how to upload their submissions.

 - The participation of groups is encouraged.
 Each group/participant can submit only as an individual or as a team.
 It is not possible to participate both individually and as a team.

-- The data can only be used in the context of the challenge.
-For any other use of the data the participants must contact the organizers.
+- After registration, participants will receive an email containing detailed steps and useful resources:
+    - Register on the CodaBench platform and enrol on the [**CodaBench competition page**](https://www.codabench.org/competitions/5512).
+    - Follow the participation and submission [guidelines](https://www.codabench.org/competitions/5512/#/pages-tab), you will find all the instructions and resources needed to submit your models.

 - The intellectual property (IP) is not transferred to the challenge organizers, i.e., the participants remain the owners of the code shared (when the code is made publicly available, an appropriate license should be added).